High Income Taxes—Should You Change Your Compensation Strategy?

 - Reduce AGI below the threshold where personal exemptions and itemized deductions are phased out ($250k/$300k).

 In addition, assuming the same tax rates in the future as today, deferred dollars almost always result in larger after-tax values in the future (given the same growth assumptions inside the DCP as in an outside investment account).
-For more information, you can view a webinar that I presented in February.

 Second, beef up long-term incentives.
 Employees may be pleased to exchange some of their incremental “53 cents on the dollar compensation” for long-term equity or phantom stock.
 Or, a smart employer may simply add such a plan to existing promises.
 Let’s consider phantom stock.
 Grants received today equal a financial stake in the future company with no current tax!
 That’s right.
 You can give me 1%, 5% or 10% of your company “value” through phantom stock and I will incur no taxes today.
 What happens when the shares are redeemed in the future?
 Yes, taxes.
 However, we might be able to move payments into lower tax years, or spread them over time.
 In other words, we can often find ways to move the reportable income into periods where the employee may fall below the tax maximizing thresholds discussed above.